 The Master of Science in Nutrition and Food Science is structured to provide knowledge and skills in human nutrition, principles of management, food science, and practice in problem-solving and decision making.
 The curriculum encourages critical and creative thought, development of skills in human relations and communications and the value of life-long learning.
 The academic program is sensitive to changes in dynamic society; it emphasizes personal and professional growth as well as research.
 There are diverse opportunities for the graduate in the areas of food service management or education, administration, and nutritional care and health promotion.

 The master's degree program is not required of dietetic interns, but interns are still required to complete 15 hours of graduate credit required beginning Fall 2019.
 To earn the MS degree, an intern would complete an additional 17 hours of credit.

-The dietetic internship strives to provide transformative learning experiences in the development of competent, entry-level registered dietitian nutritionists who are prepared to meet the needs of the communities they serve.
+The dietetic internship strives to provide transformative learning experiences in the preparation of competent, entry-level registered dietitian nutritionists who are prepared to meet the needs of the diverse communities they serve.

 Goals & Objectives